Degrees and Certifications:

 Mrs. Marilyn B Stallings

-I was born on January 29,1962, in Aiken, South Carolina my family relocated to Beulaville in 1976, and four years later I became a graduate of East Duplin.
+I was born on January 29, in Aiken, South Carolina my family relocated to Beulaville in the late 70"s, and four years later I became a graduate of East Duplin.
 I furthered my

 education by attending North Carolina Agriculture and Technical University where I graduated Bachelor of Science in chemistry with a minor in math.
 After my college graduation I